-The African Youth Panel is a platform of youth leaders from different African Countries and consists of members with diverse skills and backgrounds including academicians, Civil Society experts and politicians.
+The African Youth Panel is a platform of youth leaders from different African Countries committed to advancing policy, political and economic actions to reduce youth unemployment and enhance governance and participation.
+Membership consists of youth leaders from diverse skills and backgrounds including academicians, Civil Society experts and politicians.

 The AYP was initiated by the Danish NGO Forum to provide input to the Danish Africa Commission (DAC) on what youth can do in Africa’s development as well in what development partners should do to ensure that tangible results are achieved with their support.